How To Downsize for the RV Lifestyle

 None of this is to say you should get rid of everything, especially a few things that you simply like having around or that mean the world to you.
 Keep those heirlooms that were passed down and that you want to pass down yourself someday.
 Find a place for that artwork your kid made you when they were in Kindergarten.
 It’s okay to hang on to the things that mean the most.

-This is just a means to minimize your lifestyle and the things in it by removing some of the clutter that accumulates over the years.
+This is just a means to minimize your lifestyle and the things in it by removing some of the clutter that has accumulated over the years.
 If you’re living in an RV with limited space, you’ll be thankful you did.
 After a while, you may start to realize you need even less than you did after your first sweep.
 When that happens, take another sweep through your belongings.

 Do you have suggestions when it comes to downsizing?
 Leave them as a comment below!